ReVIEWTalentFeedback/ReviewTalentFeedback-Homepage/studentworker.md

 ReVIEW is a online rubric system that improves student outcomes by focusing on the feedback teachers deliver.

 This summer we are adding Single Sign On with OAuth and API endpoints to all our data structures.
+This will work in conjuction with a new course builder feature.

-Course Builder
+## Course Builder
 As part of this upgrade we are launching a course builder template based on these HTML templates: https://glitch.com/@jgmac1106/indie-web-learning-networks

 We will use Kirby, this is a PHP templating engine.
 Kirby stores data in .txt files reducing the database overhead  but still serves up dynamic content so it is more powerful than a static site generator.